 Why?
 The answer is spam filters.

-Spam filters have been designed to flag and remove suspicious emails that could be part of a scam or a means of delivering malware, and sometimes these filters might mistakenly see your emails as a threat.
+Spam filters have been designed to flag and remove suspicious emails that could be part of a scam or a means of delivering malware, and sometimes, these filters might mistakenly see your emails as a threat.

 1. Make Your Email List Organic

-You know that a much wider audience could benefit from your message, so what’s the solution?
+You know a much wider audience could benefit from your message, so what’s the solution?
 If you’ve considered buying a list of email contacts, don’t do it.

 You need to grow your user base naturally, emailing willing participants rather than just doing it randomly and hoping for a hit.

-Building a mailing list organically sounds difficult, but it really isn’t.
+Building a mailing list organically sounds complicated, but it really isn’t.
 All you need to do is continue engaging with your users, fans, and customers just like you’ve been doing, but with a few small changes designed to grow your audience.

 2. Write Email Content with Spam Filters in Mind